Kung Pao Chicken Recipe

 - Refrigerate: Store it in an airtight container in the fridge for up to 4 days.

-- Freeze: You can put this in freezer bags and store frozen until 2 months.
+- Freeze: You can put this in freezer bags and store it in the freezer for up to 2 months.
 Make sure to remove any excess air and flatten the bags.

-- To reheat: Simply thaw overnight in the refrigerator and reheat in a skillet over medium heat until heated through.
+- To reheat: Thaw overnight in the refrigerator and then reheat in a skillet over medium heat until heated through.
 You can also reheat using the microwave.

-- To make ahead: Follow this recipe except for adding the cornstarch in the sauce as its thickening power degrades when stored or frozen.
+- To make ahead: Follow this recipe except for adding the cornstarch to the sauce, as its thickening power degrades when stored or frozen.
 Reserve the garnishing, too.
-When it is time to serve, then, add in the cornstarch to thicken the sauce.
+When it’s time to serve, add the cornstarch to thicken the sauce.

 Kung Pao Chicken